Best LED Fog Lights: Shine Some Light in Foggy Weather

 - $20-$40: There are numerous fog lights in this price range that are easy to install and that produce a clean, crisp beam.

-- Over $40: You can pay up to or over $100 for some brands of fog lights.
-They often have longer warranties but have many of the same features of less pricey products.
+- $40 and up: You can pay up to or over $100 for some brands of fog lights.
+They often have longer warranties, but have many of the same features of less pricey products.

 - Installation.
 Ease of installation is key.
 You’ll want to avoid damaging the wires and other equipment in your vehicle.
 Top-rated fog lights often feature a plug-and-play system in which you connect the new bulb to the current circuit.
 If you don't know how to install the fog lights, consult a professional.